dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-1-create-the-application-cs.md

 **Figure 01**: The New Project dialog([Click to view full-size image](iteration-1-create-the-application-cs/_static/image2.png))

 ASP.NET MVC application, the **Create Unit Test Project** dialog appears.
 You can use this dialog to indicate that you want to create and add a unit test project to your solution when you create your ASP.NET MVC application.
-Although we won t be building unit tests in this iteration, you should select the option **Yes, create a unit test project** because we plan to add unit tests in a later iteration.
+Although we won't be building unit tests in this iteration, you should select the option **Yes, create a unit test project** because we plan to add unit tests in a later iteration.
 Adding a Test project when you first create a new ASP.NET MVC project is much easier than adding a Test project after the ASP.NET MVC project has been created.

 > [!NOTE]
 >